Overall: Ford’s sub-compact Fiesta continues with its eco-friendly and high-performance models that set the bar for competitors.

-Just a few years after its introduction in North America, the Mexican-built Fiesta is finally broadening its appeal.
-Aside from the new Aston-Martin lookalike grille copied from the Fusion sedan, the major news comes from what’s under the shapely new hood.
-The regular 1.6-liter four-cylinder with 120 horsepower is now complemented by two optional turbocharged powerplants.
-The first is Ford’s global 1.0-liter EcoBoost three-cylinder, which promises to not only be the first three-cylinder sold in North America in decades, but will also improve both power and fuel efficiency.
-With 123 horsepower, that doesn’t beat the base car by much, but it’s the 148 pound-feet of torque that make the difference.
-And while official fuel-consumption numbers are hard to come by, Ford claims it will have best-in-class figures.
-If Ford’s EcoBoost strategy remains constant, the 1.0 will cost an extra $1,000.
-Both engines share the same five-speed manual transmission, but there won’t be an automatic option for the EcoBoost.
-At the other end of the spectrum, the Fiesta ST promises to offer all the thrills and smiles generated by its larger Focus ST cousin.
+Who would have bet that Ford would ever offer not just one but two different turbocharged engines in its smallest car?
+For 2014, the regular 1.6-liter four-cylinder with 120 horsepower was joined by two optional turbocharged powerplants.
+The first was Ford’s global 1.0-liter EcoBoost three-cylinder, which was the first three-cylinder sold in North America in decades.
+With 123 horsepower, it doesn’t beat the base car by much, but it’s the 148 pound-feet of torque that makes the difference.
+The official fuel-economy numbers show 31 mpg in the city and 43 on the highway, significant improvements over the 27/37 in the base model.
+Ford’s EcoBoost strategy means the 1.0 costs an extra $1,000.
+Both engines share the same five-speed manual transmission, but there isn’t an automatic option for the EcoBoost.
+At the other end of the spectrum, the Fiesta ST delivers more of the thrills and smiles generated by its larger Focus ST cousin.
 It uses the 1.6-liter EcoBoost four-cylinder found in the Escape tall wagon, only with more juice for a total of 197 horsepower and 177 pound-feet of torque.
-ST will also be the only Fiesta to boast a six-speed manual transmission, which should mix nicely with the sport-tuned suspension, 17-inch wheels with performance tires, four-wheel disc brakes and all kinds of electronic assists.
-Expect the ST to sit at the top of the Fiesta hierarchy with unique seats, body kit and colors to differentiate its hatchback silhouette.
-The generous standard content continues with features such as air conditioning, a tilt and telescoping steering wheel, power locks and mirrors, four-speaker sound system, hands-free capless fuel filler plus a cabin filled with airbags.
-New features for 2014 include available leather interior and MyFord Touch, which uses a 6.5-inch touchscreen and secondary steering-wheel controls to more easily synchronize things like your Bluetooth-capable devices.
+The ST is the only Fiesta to boast a six-speed manual transmission, which mixes nicely with the sport-tuned suspension, 17-inch wheels with performance tires, four-wheel disc brakes and all kinds of electronic assists.
+The ST sits at the top of the Fiesta hierarchy with unique seats, body kit and colors to differentiate its hatchback silhouette.
+The standard content continues with features such as air conditioning, a tilt and telescoping steering wheel, power locks and mirrors, four-speaker sound system, hands-free capless fuel filler plus a cabin filled with airbags.
+For 2016, Ford’s third-generation SYNC info-tainment system will be available as an option for most trims, and includes a 6.5-inch touch screen.